 The report includes the average cost of the following three kitchen remodels — along with the value added to the home by these updates.
 Keep in mind that returns aren’t guaranteed and that they may vary from the national average depending on where you live.

-- Midrange major kitchen remodel: A 57% return on an average spend of more than $75,000
+- Midrange major kitchen remodel: A 42% return on an average spend of about $78,000

 What adds value to a kitchen?